 What is PSA?

 PSA is a substance that is created by the prostate gland.
 In men with prostate cancer, the PSA level may be higher than normal.
-Other conditions may also raise the PSA level, including infection or enlargement of the prostate.
+Other conditions may also raise this level, including infection or enlargement of the prostate.
 A PSA level may be determined from a routine blood draw.
 Screening by PSA measurement can be done yearly.
-Typically, an elevated PSA level is further evaluated by performing a biopsy of the prostate.
+Typically, an elevated level is further evaluated by performing a biopsy of the prostate.

 The digital rectal examination (DRE) is performed by your physician in the office.
 He or she is able to feel the prostate gland for lumps or nodules.
 Abnormalities require further testing, usually a biopsy.